 If the item cannot be provided electronically, a paper copy will be supplied instead.

-SED items - When you receive the email notification from The British Library, before clicking on the item link please be aware of the points below:
+On Demand items - When you receive the email notification from The British Library, before clicking on the item link please be aware of the points below:

 - After this time the link will no longer be live and you will be unable to access the document.